 This event is one of the most comprehensive programs which the school undertakes.
 In the spring, volunteers coach each of the 5th-8th grade students in the art of public speaking.
 All 5th grade students are assigned a poem, while 6th-8th grade students may choose from poetry, drama, declamation, or interpretive readings.
 After several coaching sessions, another set of community volunteers provide judging for the students in the speech categories, as well as piano, instrumental, vocal, choral and the visual arts.
 Selections from these performances and presentations are then chosen for a public program.
 Each of the classes in grades K-4 also prepare a group performance for presentation at the Fine Arts program.
-Finally, the students have opportunity to attend a regional festival sponsored by the Association of Christian Schools International (ACSI).
+Finally, the students have an opportunity to attend a regional festival sponsored by the Association of Christian Schools International (ACSI).

 Choir is held weekly for students in grade 5-8.

 5th Grader Alicia Wolfe

 Students in grades 5-8 must participate in the Carlisle Area Science Advisory Committee (CASAC) Science Fair in alternate school years.
 Students may prepare projects for the fair each year beginning in grade 4.
 In the years when projects are not required, the school provides additional awards to encourage all students to continue their growth in the area of the scientific method.

 National Geographic Magazine provides the school with bowl materials.
 Grades 4 – 8 have a class bowl where two winners are selected.
 These 10 students then compete with one another to select the school champion.
 If the school champion scores well on a written exam, he/she may represent the school in Harrisburg at the state bowl.